Celebrating Our Love: Embracing Romance

 And the shore to your tide

 Come what may

 I’ll be by your side.

 They can sometimes sound like a greeting card, and that can be just fine once you embrace the idea.
-In fact, after years of spending too much on greeting cards, we started occasionally making our own simple ones from sheets of red paper folded in half and in half again.
+In fact, after years of spending too much on greeting cards, we started occasionally making our own simple ones from sheets of pink paper folded in half and in half again.

 Cheryl has gotten more elaborate at times.
 One Valentine’s Day she created a bouquet with cut out red hearts and paper doilies.
 Each of the hearts had a poem.
 One read:

 Being near you